Who Is James Franco?

 After graduating from high school in 1996, Franco briefly attended the University of California, Los Angeles, where he studied English and drama.
 He dropped out during his freshman year, however, to pursue a career as an actor.
 (He would later return to UCLA and earn his undergraduate degree.)
 Working the late shift at McDonald's to make ends meet, Franco appeared in his first major role at the age of 19, as Brian on the crime drama series Pacific Blue (1997).

 After 15 months of intensive study with noted drama coach Robert Carnegie at the North Hollywood acting school/theater Playhouse West, in 1999, Franco landed his breakthrough role: as heartthrob/bad boy Daniel Desario on the critically acclaimed but short-lived television series Freaks and Geeks (1999–2000), which also starred Seth Rogen, Busy Philipps, Jason Segel and Linda Cardellini.
 The teen comedy soon gained a cult-like following.

-That same year, Franco made his film debut in the Drew Barrymore vehicle Never Been Kissed (1999).
-The following year, he starred in the romantic comedy Whatever It Takes (2000).
+That same year, Franco made his film debut in the Drew Barrymore vehicle Never Been Kissed.
+In 2000, he starred in the romantic comedy Whatever It Takes.

 But it was Franco's standout title performance in 2001's TNT cable biopic James Dean that made critics stand up and take notice of the young actor.
-His portrayal of the iconic actor earned him the Golden Globe Award for Best Actor in 2002.
+His portrayal of Dean earned him the Golden Globe Award for Best Actor in 2002.
 Franco later said that he prepared for the role by picking up smoking — two packs of cigarettes a day.

 Around this same time, Franco co-wrote a film about a writer who lives with a talking gorilla entitled The Ape (2005).
 He worked with Merriwether Williams, a former Nickelodeon writer and executive, on the project.